meilisearch/specifications/text/0118-search-api.md

 This parameter can take two values:

 - An array of attributes: `facetsDistribution=["attributeA", "attributeB", …]`
-- An asterisk `"*"` — this returns a count for all facets present in `filterableAttributes`
+- A wildcard `"*"` — this returns a count for all facets present in `filterableAttributes`

 Attributes used in `facetsDistribution` must be added to the `filterableAttributes` list of an index settings.
 See [Filterable Attributes Setting API](0123-filterable-attributes-setting-api.md).